jonsilver99/image-recon-app/README.md

 # ImageReconClient
     This is an Angular Image reconnaissance app with Clarifai's api.
-App Also features a jwt registration/login module and an image 'like' feature.
-Created using node, Angular and basic json files as data storage.
+App Also features a jwt registration/login module, an image 'like' feature image upload option.
+Created using node, Angular and basic json files for data storage.
+    # 03/03/2018 - app now Integrates Amazon's S3 service to resolve, serve and upload/store static files (images)

     # hosted at : https://image-recon-app.herokuapp.com